rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 NP head dropping and the contextual secondary declension of modifiers, these include the definite declension of adjectives, cardinal numerals, indefinite genitive, translative, inessive and comparative, as well as, genitive-case personal pronouns, (cf. Evsevʹev 1963:
 51, 101–103, 126, 129–132, 134–135, 162).
 Morphologically, the indefinite-genitive
-forms require a distal-demonstrative element %śe% before subsequent declension, and this appears to the same strategy Evsevʹev applies to his definite “possessive pronouns”, which are best described as a concatenation GENITIVE-CASE PERSONAL PRONOUN + DISTAL DEMONSTRATIVE PRONOUN + SECONDARY DECLENSION.
+forms require a distal-demonstrative element *-śe* before subsequent declension, and this appears to the same strategy Evsevʹev applies to his definite “possessive pronouns”, which are best described as a concatenation GENITIVE-CASE PERSONAL PRONOUN + DISTAL DEMONSTRATIVE PRONOUN + SECONDARY DECLENSION.

-1.3.2.
+#### 1.3.2.
 The category of adnominal person in contemporary grammars of Erzya

 The category of adnominal person in the most recent grammar of Erzya, Eŕźań keĺ, morfologija ‘The Erzya language, morphology’, henceforth (EKM 2000), is addressed in association with five different parts of speech.
 This is due to the scope of adnominaltype person, namely, noun phrases, non-finite phrases and adpositional phrases.
 Hence